 *Editorial Note: This content is not provided or commissioned by the credit card issuer.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Aug 02, 2016, but some terms and conditions may have changed or are no longer available.
+This article was last updated Aug 13, 2019, but some terms and conditions may have changed or are no longer available.
 For the most accurate and up to date information please consult the terms and conditions found on the issuer website.

 Routes from the U.S.

 If you use Doha as a connecting point, Qatar can fly you to almost 150 other destinations around the world (however, see the AA routing rules that we’ll discuss further).

-Where to Search for Space
+Where to search for space

-Routing Rules when Booking with American AAdvantage® Miles
+Routing rules when booking with American AAdvantage® miles

-American AAdvantage® has quite stingy routing rules, that generally don’t let you fly to your destination via a third region.
+American AAdvantage® has quite stingy routing rules that generally don’t let you fly to your destination via a third region.
 However, they make a few exceptions especially for Qatar Airways.
 You can use Qatar’s Doha hub as a connecting point between:

 - U.S. and Africa

 - Europe and Asia 1/Asia 2

 - Europe and South Pacific

 - Africa and Asia 1/Asia 2

+For more details, check our full guide to using American Airlines miles.
+This is the American Airlines’ partner award chart with region definitions.
 And this is what you pay for flying between the U.S. and the Middle East, Africa and India on Qatar Airways with AAdvantage® miles:

 What’s interesting about the product

-Qatar may not rank as high as Emirates or Etihad in terms of First Class opulence, and it has cut down hard on the number of First Class seats lately, but its award availability is exceptionally strong.
-You can have up to 4 seats in a business class cabin if you plan ahead, and even if you don’t, you have a good shot at getting your seat.
+You may be able to find multiple seats in a business class cabin if you plan ahead.
+If you don’t, you have a good shot at getting at least an economy seat.
 The sheer number of the U.S. cities Qatar flies to is no less astonishing.
-Even if you can’t find an award seat from your own hub due to the lack of flexibility, the chances are, you might find availability from a hub one short flight away.
+Even if you can’t find an award seat from your own hub due to the lack of flexibility, chances are you might find availability from a hub one short flight away.

-U.S.–DOH/Middle East/India: Excellent availability, especially if you can book in advance.
-Consider flying from PHL or JFK (only 0704 on A350) for a more pleasant A350 experience.
+U.S.–DOH/Middle East/India: Excellent availability in economy, especially if you book in advance.
+Consider flying fromJFK for a more pleasant A350 experience.
 On a 777, get a seat in the middle section if you are flying solo and want undisturbed access to the aisle.
-Should you have a long layover, DOH offers free city sightseeing tours.
+Should you have a long layover, DOH offers city sightseeing tours.

-You will pay 40,000 miles one way in Economy and 70,000 miles in Business Class.
+You will pay 40,000 miles one way in economy and 70,000 miles in business class.

-How to Book
+How to book